-Injury Pauses
+Injury/Medical Pauses

 Injuries can happen, and we want to make sure you recover safely while keeping your place in the gym.
 This article explains the different injury options and what’s required before you return.